The Objective

 The Objective is a 2008 science fiction horror film directed by Daniel Myrick, and co-written by Myrick, Mark A. Patton, and Wesley Clark, Jr. The film stars Jonas Ball, Matthew R. Anderson, and Michael C. Williams.
 The plot revolves around CIA Agent Benjamin Keynes recalling the time when he led a Special Forces team through the mountains of Afghanistan in search of an Afghan cleric, only to encounter strange paranormal incidents.

 It premiered in Morocco in April 2008 and in the United States in February 2009.

 Plot

-In Ghazni Province, Afghanistan, a U.S. Army Special Forces team consisting of team leader Chief Warrant Officer Wally Hamer, Master-Sergeant Kenny Tanner, and Sergeants Vince Degetau, Joe Trinoski, Tim Cole, and Pete Sadler meets CIA Agent Benjamin Keynes, who indicates that their mission is to find a very important Afghan cleric by the name of Mohammed Aban.
-Hamer, briefs the men to be ready.
-After being inserted, the team finds a local guide, Abdul, in a village in Southern Afghanistan, where Aban is from.
-Together, they go to the mountains, where the cleric has a reputation for hiding.
+In Ghazni Province, Afghanistan, a U.S. Army Special Forces team led by Chief Warrant Officer Wally Hamer, with Master-Sergeant Kenny Tanner and Sergeants Vince Degetau, Joe Trinoski, Tim Cole, and Pete Sadler, meets CIA Agent Benjamin Keynes.
+Their mission is to locate Mohammed Aban, an important Afghan cleric.
+After being inserted into southern Afghanistan, they recruit a local guide, Abdul, and travel into the mountains, where Aban is reputed to hide.